Optimal Sampling and Actuation for Real-Time Monitoring of Markov Sources: Performance Metrics and Analysis

 \section{Performance Metrics and Analysis}

-In this section, we investigate the impact of incorrect information and incorrect actions at the receiver and actuator, respectively.
-We first consider the \emph{Age of Incorrect Information} (AoII), which captures both timeliness, inaccuracy, and significance of information at the receiver.
-However, making actuation decisions directly based on the reconstructed state may pose safety risks, particularly when the receiver is uncertain about the correctness of the reconstructed source state or when actuation incurs high costs.
-To address this, we introduce the \emph{Cost of Actions under Uncertainty} (CoAU), which explicitly quantifies incorrect actuation decisions.
+In this section, we investigate the impact of incorrect information and actions at the receiver and actuator, respectively.
+We first evaluate two metrics—\emph{time-averaged reconstruction error} and \emph{Age of Incorrect Information} (AoII)—to measure reconstruction accuracy at the receiver.
+However, making actuation decisions directly based on the reconstructed states may pose safety risks, particularly when the receiver is uncertain about the correctness of the reconstructed source state or when actuation incurs high costs.
+To address this, we introduce the \emph{Cost of Actions under Uncertainty} (CoAU), a metric that explicitly quantifies incorrect actuation decisions.